Category

 3. Train and iterate

-Training your team on the action plans is a great way to improve your hazard preparedness and increase the likelihood that your plans will be executed quickly, efficiently, and safely.
+Training your team on the action plans is a great way to improve your hazard preparedness and increase the likelihood that you’ll be able to execute plans quickly, efficiently, and safely.

 Tabletop exercises